taromero/latte/README.md

 #### What

-Testing framework to write mocha-esque specs, without the need of using Velocity.
+Testing framework to run mocha-esque specs on Meteor apps., without the need of using Velocity.

 #### Motivation